Celebrating Black Excellence: Rashawn King is Promoting Parks and Recreation

 King earned a bachelor’s degree in recreation administration from North Carolina Central University.
 He then continued his education at NC State, earning a master’s degree in parks, recreation, tourism and management.
 He also serves on the boards of multiple organizations and recently started his own non-profit, Black Salute, which aims to support Raleigh’s Black community.

 We recently spoke to King about his experiences as a Black professional in the field of higher education.
-The following Q&A is a part of a Black History Month series highlighting the outstanding contributions Black faculty, staff and students have made to the College of Natural Resources.
+Check it out below.

 What does Black History Month mean to you?

 Black History Month to me is the most valuable month of the year.
 It is a time when we all can share the beauty of my ancestor’s creations, struggles, history and the changes they made in this world.

 Black History Month is not just any regular month.
 To me, it is the most important month of the year.
 This month is the epitome of perfection.
 To me, Black history shouldn’t just be celebrated or shared just one month of the year but every month.

 What inspired you to work in the field of higher education?

 A few things inspire me to work in the field of higher education.
 The first reason why is the urge for me to make and provide a more vibrant environment at my job for all people of different ethnicities.
 But more so those individuals (Blacks, Hispanics, etc.) that never had the luxury to feel comfortable or welcome.
 The second reason why is to help the target audience that I serve (students, local municipalities and other stakeholders) by providing them with their needs and wants.

 There are a few things that excite me about my work.
 I love the fact that I can make a difference/change in people’s lives within the community.
 I am able to help make a difference by assisting local municipalities with obtaining grant funding to provide recreational amenities to their community.